 The program will include a 12-credit-hour Professional Graduate Certificate, designed to give working professionals a competitive edge in the advanced manufacturing space with in-depth knowledge and practical application of additive manufacturing techniques and principles, structural materials for AM, statistical and machine learning tools for data-driven materials manufacturing, and designing parts for AM methods.
-The four required courses for the Professional Graduate Certificate will initially be offered on campus (morning or evening time slots), with a near-term plan to create equivalent online course modules.
+The four required courses for the Professional Graduate Certificate will initially be offered on campus (morning or evening time slots).

 Another option for graduates is the 30-credit-hour Master of Science, Non-Thesis (MSNT) degree.
 In addition to taking the core courses that form the basis for the Certificate, MSNT students will be able to specialize in one of two current tracks (Additive Manufacturing of Solid Materials and Data-Driven Materials Manufacturing) by choosing complementary electives from a list that spans seven departments at Mines.